Form 1094-B

 The to submit Form 1094-B to the IRS, along with the associated , depends on the method of filing:

-• Electronic Filing: If filing electronically, the deadline is generally March 31st of the year following the calendar year to which the information return relates.
+• Electronic Filing: If filing electronically, the deadline is Monday, March 31st, 2025.

-• Paper Filing: If filing by paper, the is typically February 28th of the year following the calendar year to which the information return relates.
+• Paper Filing: If filing by paper, the is Friday, February 28th, 2025.
 Paper filing is usually only allowed if the reporting entity is submitting fewer than 10 returns.

 space import